Ig0rSid0r0v/SARS-CoV-2/README.md

 The project performs the following tasks:
 1. **Read Quality Control:**
-   - Assess read quality using 'fasqc'.
+   - Evaluate read quality using the 'fasqc' tool.
-   - Identify issues such as high N-content, low quality in short reads, and contamination.
+   - Detect problems such as high nucleotide content, low-quality short reads, and contamination.

 2. **Trimming:**
    - Remove low-quality bases and adapter sequences using `fastp`.